pathetic/Atom-Password-Manager/README.md

 # Atom Password Manager
 A simple C# password manager that uses SHA256 and AES Encryption.

+## To-do
+- Translate the variables and functions from romanian to english. (only this for now)

 ## Screenshots
 <p align="center">
 <img src="https://raw.githubusercontent.com/ImDavyd/Atom-Password-Manager/main/1.png">